 This same rule applies even if the tipped employees do not receive pay less the tip credit.
 At places such as coffee houses, where employees usually receive minimum wage or higher, there is often a tip jar.
 Employees split tips at the end of the day.
 Only employees in positions that would normally and customarily receive tips can share in the pool.
 Supervisors and drink preparers who do not normally interact with the customers are not entitled to share in the pool.

-Schedule a consultation with a Dallas and Fort Worth, Texas employment lawyer
+Schedule a consultation with a Texas employment lawyer

 If you believe your employer failed to pay minimum wage, overtime pay, or improperly requires you to tip out or pool tips, you should talk to an employment lawyer.
 The law protects these rights to your compensation.
 If your employer violated the law you can recover the wages owed.
 Tips wrongfully taken from tipped employees are no different from employers taking hourly pay from an employee.
 Employees are entitled to recover unpaid wages, whether it is hourly wages or tips.
 Claims for unpaid wages include recovery of attorney’s fees so there is no reason to let your employer continue taking money from your pocket.
-Hire an employment lawyer to help resolve your tip problems at work and pursue your employer for the pay you earned.
-Looking for more information about wage and overtime law?
-Visit the unpaid wage and overtime pay page.
+Hire an experienced unpaid wages lawyer to help resolve your tip problems at work and pursue your employer for the pay you earned.